intel/compute-runtime/README.md

 * Intel Core Processors with Gen11 graphics devices (formerly Ice Lake) - OpenCL 2.1
 * Intel Core Processors with Gen12 graphics devices (formerly Tiger Lake) - OpenCL 2.1

+## Release cadence

+* Once a week, we run extended validation cycle on a selected driver.
+* When the extended validation cycle tests pass, the corresponding commit on github is tagged using the format yy.ww.bbbb (yy - year, ww - work week, bbbb - incremental build number).
+* Typically for weekly tags we will post a binary release (e.g. deb).
+* Quality level of the driver (per platform) will be provided in the Release Notes.

 ## Linking applications

 When building applications, they should link with ICD loader library (ocl-icd).